-Time marches on relentlessly and May 2018 is now almost upon us.
-So what?
+Time marches on relentlessly and the enforcement date of 25th May 2018 for the GDPR is almost upon us.

 As an Internal Auditor, Compliance or Risk specialist you will recognise that with potential penalties of up to €20M of 4% of turnover for failure to comply in the worst case, this should focus the corporate mind on doing the right thing.

-However, in recent audits that we’ve conducted we’ve found a worrying lack of progress towards completing the work that needs to be done, in order to be compliant with the new legislation, on time.
+However, in audits that we’ve conducted we’ve , found a lack of progress towards completing the mandatory work that needs to be done, to be compliant with the new legislation, in time.

 From an internal auditor’s or compliance perspective one of the most important changes to watch out for is accountability.
 The new GDPR requires your organisation to show how it complies with the principles – for example by documenting the decisions you take about a processing activity.